gabeshaughnessy/Drive-Thru/README.md

 The P.O.S. app is now running on port 8080.
 Visit http://localhost:8080 to start taking orders

-To test the app, do
+To test the app, open a new terminal window and do
 ```
 npm run test
 ```